astroluj/Android_GS_NSIntercom/README.md

-# NSIntercom
 Making an intercom with gstreamer

-Gstreamer 1.16.2 version
-Android kotlin

-current video streaming not abled
+Gstreamer 1.16.2 version Android kotlin current video streaming not abled